alexhub03/portfolio/Amazon_EKS_project/README.md

 ## Important Notes

-+ Sequnce of commands to provision EKS cluster
++ Sequence of commands to provision EKS cluster
 ---
 ```